ShGanesh/picoCTF_writeup/Cryptography/Mind_your_Ps_and_Qs.md

 `de ≅ 1 (mod ϕ(n))`, which is nothing but
 `d = c**(-1) (mod (ϕ(n))` i.e: d is the multiplicative inverse of `d % ϕ(n)`.

-After finding d, we shapp apply the inverse RSA function.
+After finding d, we shall apply the inverse RSA function.
 I used Crypto.Util for inverse and converting long int to bytestring.

 ```